9 Incredible Health Benefits of Green Tea

 4. Green Tea May Help Prevent Cardiovascular Disease

 Cardiovascular diseases, including heart disease and stroke, are the leading causes of death worldwide.
 Studies show that the benefits of green tea include improving total cholesterol and LDL (low-density lipoproteins) also known as “bad” cholesterol levels which may improve some of the main risk factors for these diseases mentioned above.
-Green tea also benefits by increasing the antioxidant capacity of the blood, which protects the LDL particles from oxidation, which is one part of the path toward heart disease.
-Given the beneficial effects on risk factors, it may not be surprising that people who drink green tea have up to a 31% lower risk of dying from the cardiovascular disease according to research studies.
+Green tea also offers benefits by increasing the antioxidant capacity of the blood, which protects the LDL particles from oxidation, which is one part of the path toward heart disease.
+Given the beneficial effects on risk factors, it may not be surprising that people who drink green tea have up to a 31% lower risk of dying from cardiovascular disease according to research studies.

 5. Green Tea Cuts Down on Stress

 One of the green tea's most beneficial components, EGCG, is also linked to the reduction of stress.

 Stress and inflammation are thought to be the primary culprits of a host of chronic illnesses.
 As an antioxidant, EGCG protects your cells from damage associated with excessive free radical production and oxidative stress.
 Additionally, lower levels of caffeine than coffee, combined with the awesome amino acid L-theanine, helps ease anxiety and lower stress levels – helping promote clarity and focus without the jitters and crash of coffee.